covalenthq/bsp-agent/docs/CONTRIBUTING.md

 1. The latest state of development is on `main`.
 2. `main` must never
-   fail `make lint, make test, make test-race, make test-rpc, make test-import`
+   fail `make lint, make run-build, make run-agent-eth `
-3. No `--force` onto `development` (except when reverting a broken commit, which should seldom happen).
+3. No `--force` onto `main` (except when reverting a broken commit, which should seldom happen).
-4. Create your feature branch from `development` either on `github.com/covalenthq/mq-store-agent`, or your fork ( using `git remote add origin`).
+4. Create your feature branch from `main` either on `github.com/covalenthq/mq-store-agent`, or your fork ( using `git remote add origin`).
-5. Before submitting a pull request, begin `git rebase` on top of `development`.
+5. Before submitting a pull request, begin `git rebase` on top of `main`.

 ### <span id="dependencies">Dependencies</span>